lambda-toolshed/papillon/README.md

 #### Clojure Core Libraries Based

 As noted above, papillon does not expose you to transitive dependencies.
 The core of papillon has zero dependencies other than core Clojure language constructs.
 Even async support is expressed with callbacks so as to limit the imposed requirement for something like clojure.core.async.
-Nevertheless, papillon provides opt-in support for core.async and extending papillon to support other async libs (e.g. manifold or promesa) is a simple matter of extending the Chrysalis protocol's emerge function.
+Nevertheless, papillon provides opt-in support for core.async and extending papillon to support other async libs (e.g. manifold or promesa or Java CompletableFuture) is a simple matter of extending the Chrysalis protocol's emerge function.

-We also would love to see some more abuses of interceptors as well, because it helps find the edges of what can(not) and should (not) be done with them.
+We also would love to see some more abuses of interceptors as well, because it helps find the edges of what can(not) or should (not) be done with them.

 #### Async and Sync support
 We want papillon to support sync and async use cases and we find different interpretations of what that could mean, roughly divided into two arenas.